elixir-tesla/tesla/README.md

 end
 ```

-Each piece of stream will be encoded as JSON and sent as a new line (conforming to JSON stream format)
+Each piece of stream will be encoded as JSON and sent as a new line (conforming to JSON stream format).

 ## Multipart

-You can pass a `Tesla.Multipart` struct as the body.
+You can pass a `Tesla.Multipart` struct as the body:

 ```elixir
 alias Tesla.Multipart